civilKaos82/review-revisit-roman-numeral-challenge/README.md

 # Review Revisit Roman Numeral

-##Learning Competencies

-* Test code without attachment
-* Build test methods with descriptive output and clear indicators of passing tests
-* Translate between different modes of modeling a problem.
-* Read and Write Psuedocode
-* Refactor poorly formatted code.
-* Organize code for consistency and readability.

 ##Summary

 In this challenge you will learn by reviewing and refactoring the code of others.
 Make sure you have completed the original Roman Numeral Challenge first!